Brian Havelock

-Robert Brian Havelock (born 9 May 1942 in Yarm, Yorkshire) is a former motorcycle speedway rider and is the former promoter of the Redcar Bears.
+Robert Brian Havelock (9 May 1942 – 3 December 2025) was a British motorcycle speedway rider and the promoter of the Redcar Bears.

+Background

+Havelock was born on 9 May 1942.
+He was married to Marjorie, with whom he had two children.
+His son Gary was the 1992 World Champion.
+He enjoyed competition fishing.

+Havelock died on 3 December 2025, at the age of 83.

 Career

-Havelock began his British leagues career with Teesside Teessiders in 1972 before joining Berwick Bandits, where he raced for two seasons form 1973 to 1974.
+Havelock began his British leagues career with Teesside Teessiders in 1972 before joining Berwick Bandits, where he raced for two seasons from 1973 to 1974.

 Havelock won the National League Pairs, partnering Tom Owen for the Newcastle Diamonds during the 1975 New National League season.
 He opened his own training school at Workington.

-After his riding career, he managed the Newcastle Diamonds.
+After his riding career, Havelock managed the Newcastle Diamonds.

-Family

-His son Gary Havelock was the 1992 World Champion.

-After Speedway

-Since retiring, worked as a Heating Engineer.
-Married to Marjorie, they have two children, Lisa and Gary.
-Enjoys competition fishing.
+After retiring from speedway, Havelock worked as a heating engineer.